Open research · BUET × Cal Poly × UCSC

 Collaboration

-This project is a joint collaboration between Bangladesh University of Engineering and Technology (BUET), California Polytechnic State University (Cal Poly), and the University of California, Santa Cruz (UCSC)
+This project is a joint collaboration between Bangladesh University of Engineering and Technology (BUET), California Polytechnic State University (Cal Poly), and the University of California, Santa Cruz (UCSC).

-Dr. Golam Md Muktadir, PHD, University of California, Santa Cruz
+Dr. Golam Md Muktadir, PhD, University of California, Santa Cruz

 Dr. A. B. M. Alim Al Islam, Professor, Bangladesh University of Engineering and Technology (BUET)